eldarrak/FLightR/cran-comments.md

  * Solved the Google maps api key issue.
 The testing environemnt now will check the functions relying on Google maps only if the api key is present as environemntal variable.
 I have set up the hidden environemntal api keys at travis and appveyor, to check that everything works there.
 CRAN check will not test these functions.

- * I have also added an explanation for users that they need to obtain the Google maps api key.
+ * I have also added an explanation for users that they need to obtain the Google maps api key and and an error message for the case when functions are ran with old version of ggmap.

  *Corrected package title to title case